Strongly Sublinear Algorithms for Testing Pattern Freeness: Abstract

 \section{Abstract}

-For a permutation $\pi:[k] \to [k]$, a function $f:[n] \to \R$ contains a $\pi$-appearance if there exists $1 \leq i_1 < i_2 < \dots < i_k \leq n$ such that for all $s,t \in [k]$, it holds that $f(i_s) < f(i_t)$ if and only if $\pi(s) < \pi(t)$.
+For a permutation $\pi:[k] \to [k]$, a function $f:[n] \to \R$ contains a $\pi$-appearance if there exists $1 \leq i_1 < i_2 < \dots < i_k \leq n$ such that for all $s,t \in [k]$, $f(i_s) < f(i_t)$ if and only if $\pi(s) < \pi(t)$.
 The function is $\pi$-free if it has no $\pi$-appearances.
-In this paper, we investigate the problem of testing whether an input function $f$ is $\pi$-free or whether at least $\eps n$ values in $f$ need to be changed in order to make it $\pi$-free.
-This problem is a generalization of the well-studied monotonicity testing and was first studied by Newman, Rabinovich, Rajendraprasad and Sohler~\cite{NewmanRRS19}.
+In this paper, we investigate the problem of testing whether an input function $f$ is $\pi$-free or whether $f$ differs on at least~$\eps n$ values from every $\pi$-free function.
+This is a generalization of the well-studied monotonicity testing and was first studied by Newman, Rabinovich, Rajendraprasad and Sohler~\cite{NewmanRRS19}.
 We show that for all constants $k \in \mathbb{N}$, $\eps \in (0,1)$, and permutation $\pi:[k] \to [k]$, there is a one-sided error $\eps$-testing algorithm for $\pi$-freeness of functions $f:[n] \to \R$ that makes $\tilde{O}(n^{o(1)})$ queries.
 We improve significantly upon the previous best upper bound $O(n^{1 - 1/(k-1)})$ by Ben-Eliezer and Canonne~\cite{Ben-EliezerC18}.
 Our algorithm is adaptive, while the earlier best upper bound is known to be tight for nonadaptive algorithms.